- The ROG Ally X has more power and a higher-resolution display, but it consumes more energy.

 - Steam Deck OLED: AMD Zen 2 processor, 16GB of LPDDR5 RAM and up to 1TB of storage.

-In tests with demanding games like Cyberpunk 2077, the ROG Ally X managed to reach up to 61 FPS on Arch Linux, while the Steam Deck OLED averaged 44.66 FPS under SteamOS.
-However, the ROG Ally X has a energy much larger, which affects its autonomy.
+In tests with demanding games like Cyberpunk 2077 , the ROG Ally X achieved up to 61 FPS on Arch Linux , while the Steam Deck OLED averaged 44.66 FPS under SteamOS.
+However, the ROG Ally X has significantly higher power consumption , which impacts its battery life.

 Screen and visual quality